ToposInstitute/RelationalThinking-Book/chp3-schemas.md

 :align: center
 ```

-We're now going to introduce a new abstraction that hides all of this detail.
+Source and target maps can be a little _*busy*_ to look at so we're going to simplify our view!
+Let's introduce a new abstraction that hides all of this detail.
 We're going to:
 * wrap these connections in one big tube
 * put an arrow point on this tube so we can remember which direction the connections were going
 * wrap the items at either end in labelled spheres